MortdaLtfe/ator/README.md

    - Handling of refresh and access tokens for session management.

 4. **Email Sender**
-   - Service to send emails for various purposes such as verification and password reset (coming soon).
+   - Service to send emails for various purposes such as verification and password reset.
 5. **Local & Google & GitHub Login**
    - Support for local login, Google login, and GitHub login.